-Current and newly-admitted graduate students will receive a scheduling packet in the mail for the coming semester.
-You may then schedule classes during the online scheduling period held each semester for the next semester.
-If you schedule after the deadline announced in the scheduling packet, you will be subject to a late registration fee.
+Current and newly-admitted graduate students will be able to access scheduling information for the upcoming semester on-line.
+You may schedule classes during the on-line scheduling period held each semester for the next semester.
+If you schedule after the deadline announced on-line, you will be subject to a late registration fee.